gurrenm3/BTD-Mod-Helper/Wiki/Appearing-in-the-Mod-Browser.md

 `SubPath` (string): See Experimental: MonoRepo support below

 `Dependencies` (string): Comma separated list of strings for what other dependencies from the Mod Browser this mod has (other than Mod Helper).
 Reference mods using the "owner/repository" format, using the GitHub owner name (not the mod's display Author) and the GitHub repository name (not the mod's display name).
 Example: "doombubbles/paths-plus-plus" or "doombubbles/paths-plus-plus,doombubbles/ultimate-crosspathing"

 ## Updating

-If an installed mod has `ModHelperData.cs` in their code or `ModHelperData.json` / `ModHelperData.txt` included as an embedded resource, it will be used to populate that mods information in the Mods Screen.
+If an installed mod has `ModHelperData.cs` in their code or `ModHelperData.json` / `ModHelperData.txt` included as an embedded resource, it will be used to populate that mod's information in the Mods Screen.

 If it has both a valid `RepoOwner` and `RepoName`, it will check the mod's current version against the version specified in that Repo's `ModHelperData`.
 If it's an update, this will be indicated to the user and they will then have the option to fetch the latest GitHub release for the repository.
 The title and message of this release will be shown to the user and, if they accept, they'll download the release artifact specified by `DllName` or `ZipName` or just the first dll file included.